OPS-E2E-PPE/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Management/Remove-Service.md

 ## INPUTS

+### System.ServiceProcess.ServiceController

+You can pipe a service object to this cmdlet.

-### System.ServiceProcess.ServiceController, System.String
+### System.String

-You can pipe a service object or a string that contains the name of a service to this cmdlet.
+You can pipe a string that contains the name of a service to this cmdlet.

 ## OUTPUTS

 ### None

-This cmdlet does not return any output.
+This cmdlet returns no output.

 ## NOTES

+This cmdlet is only available on Windows platforms.

 To run this cmdlet, start PowerShell by using the **Run as administrator** option.